 While the film occasionally deviates from the book, it remains a visually stunning and well-acted adaptation.
 Saint Antonin Noble Val's scenes are distinctive and beautifully preserved, showcasing the village's historic charm.
 The lack of high-definition visuals doesn't diminish the film's impact, as its historical context takes precedence.

 Selecting Saint Antonin Noble Val as a filming location was a brilliant choice, not only for its unspoiled historic appeal but also for its significant role in World War II history.
 In June 1943, a raid in the village led to the deportation of 13 Jews, while 60 others managed to escape to the surrounding countryside.
 The village's mayor at the time, Dr. Paul Benet, provided an early warning to the Jews, allowing many to evade capture—a testament to the spirit of resistance.

 In the same year, Armand and Alice Fraysse sheltered a Polish boy, passing him off as their nephew to save him from deportation.
 Even when the Das Reich armoured division was stationed in the town in 1944, hunting down Jews, Resistance fighters, and communists, the Fraysses protected him.
 Their heroic actions earned them a place among The Righteous Among the Nations, commemorated by a yellow plaque on their former house in the village centre.
 It reads:

 "Ici vécurent Alice et Armand Fraysse: Justes Parmi Les Nations pour leur action de résistance face aux exactions de nazies"

-Of course, if you’d like to see our beautiful town and learn more about its history, re-create film sets or even have a love affair of your own, why not come and stay at La Résidence.
-Booking directly at www.laresidence-france.com is 10% cheaper than any online travel agent.
+If you’d like to see our beautiful town and learn more about its history, re-create film sets or even have a love affair of your own, why not come and stay at La Résidence.
+Booking directly at www.laresidence-france.com is 15% cheaper than any online travel agent.